desnguyen1/elGamal/readme.md

 Assignment - 03: ElGamal Asymmetric Encryption/Decryption

 ## How to Run the Program
+This zip folder will already include an executable file named `elGamalHW`

+Go inside the project folder, e.g., if the project folder is placed in Desktop: `cd Desktop/elGamalHW` then go into the `build` folder so file path would be similar to `Desktop/elGamalHW/build`

-Inside the terminal, make sure the file path is inside the project folder.
-Then run the following commands:
+Then run the following command

-`g++ *.cpp -o output`

-`./output`
+`./elGamalHW`

 ## File Contents
 main.cpp